AntiLibrary5/pytorch-template-fiber-hydra-tensorboard-2025/README.md

 </details>

 # How to use
-USe this mainly for the config management and logging features.
+Use this mainly for the config management and logging features.
 A toy example of a reconstruction autoencoder for a random image to show it works and show where the dataset, model, loss optimizers, training/validation/inference logic, vis, io, other utils could go.
 You're in control.

-## Project Structure
+### Project Structure
 ```
 ├── configs/                # Configuration files
 │   ├── config.yaml         # Main configuration